When you think about Paris,

 from the Grand Museums of Paris with visits to several ‘musées insolites’ (unusual) including Musée du Quai Branly for indigenous art (we totally enjoyed the exhibit ‘Tatouers, Tatoués’ which later transferred to Toronto’s Royal Ontario Museum in April 2016), Musée Jacquemart-André for ‘Frick/Family-Style, private collection viewing, le Musée de la Magie, le Musée du Vin, le Musée du Perfume (also known as the Fragonard Musée du Parfum), and followsummer’s favorite, the Musée Arts-Forains with a focus on the Belle Epoque.
 Once inside, watch for le Théatre du Merveilleux and le Salon Vénitien.

-Life Less Ordinary
+Life Less Ordinary in Paris

 Spend some time with the joggers and lunchtime office workers enjoying their takeaway brown bags on Paris’ original older sister version of New York’s High Line, the Promenade of Le Viaduc des Arts.
-Starting in the Faubourg St-Antoine, stroll the elevated entire length and enjoy some classic Paris views before circling back at street level, stop and shop the many ateliers and shops nestled underneath the rose-colored archways.
+Starting in the Faubourg St-Antoine, stroll the elevated entire length and enjoy some classic Paris views before circling back at street level, stop and shop the many ateliers and shops nestled underneath the rose-coloured archways.

-Enjoy the open markets
+Enjoy the Paris open markets

 at the top and bottom ends of le Canal St Martin where you will find fresh fish, produce, wonderful cheeses, beautiful flowers, (expertly arranged in gorgeous bouquets ‘while you wait’ by a handsome Frenchman) to brick-a-brac and consignment clothing.
 Linger over coffee, lunch or ‘une coupe de champagne’ in one of the charming little cafés that ring the covered canal.